ewan-laws/jsmacs/README.md

   - By that extension this could easily reach in an _optional_ cloud space
 - npm provides a wealth of resources we are able to tap into
 - There is greater possibility for rich visualisations.
+- Styling has its own domain language, allowing for greater separation of concerns
+- There are a multitude of cross compilation options, allow this to be programmed in many different possible languages

+## Aims

+- Provide a hackackable JavaScript environment
+- Improvements over emacs in terms of interactions and useability

 ## Features

-### Buffers

-Also core to the way emacs works, buffers are like the windows within an operating system, providing views into the files and various applications that run within emacs.
+- _Buffers_ - these are the entities that contain files and other running "programs".
+- _Windows_ - the views into those buffers.

 ## The Technicals

 This is very much a work in progress and highly subject to change.

+My philosophy will be to keep dependencies to a bare minimum necessary.

+### Preact

+Initially I wanted to use VanillaJS, but I soon realised I'm not half as clever as I need to be to pull that off.
+So I can only apologise if in the unlikely scenario this project takes off and people with slower machines (maybe even faster machines) find their ram and cpu usage spiking.

+Preact is a good comprimise, though it isn't backed by a corporation I believe it has stood the test of time, and offers a siginificant performance boost.

+### Redux

+Redux offers quite a few opportunities down the line for debugging and time-travel.

 ### Running

-jsmacs will likely run as a client server model, as the front-end, by design, is highly limited.
+jsmacs will run as a client server model, as the front-end of any web page is, by design, highly limited.
 The ideal would have a loosly coupled interface between the backend and frontend, giving the flexibility of jsmacs being able to run in different environments.

 ### Configuration